Vincent Long Van Nguyen: Bishop

 Pope Benedict XVI appointed him an auxiliary bishop of the Archdiocese of Melbourne and titular Bishop of Thala on 20 May 2011.
-He received his episcopal consecration on 23 June 2011 in St Patrick's Cathedral, Melbourne, from Archbishop Denis Hart, Archbishop of Melbourne, with Archbishop Giuseppe Lazzarotto, Apostolic Nuncio, and Cardinal George Pell, Archbishop of Sydney, as co-consecrators.
+He received his episcopal consecration on 23 June 2011 at St Patrick's Cathedral, Melbourne, from Archbishop Denis Hart, Archbishop of Melbourne, with Archbishop Giuseppe Lazzarotto, Apostolic Nuncio, and Cardinal George Pell, Archbishop of Sydney, as co-consecrators.
 Long addressed the congregation in English and Vietnamese.
 Speaking to the government representatives in attendance, he said: "In a way, I–a former refugee–stand before you as a testament to the fair go mentality that has shaped this great nation."
 He is Australia's first Asian-born bishop.
 He chose as his episcopal motto the Latin phrase DUC IN ALTUM from Luke 5:4, where Jesus tells Simon Peter to "put out into deep water", leading to the catch of fish too large for one boat, a symbol for the Church's work of evangelization.
 In Melbourne he served the diocese as Episcopal Vicar for Justice and Peace and for Social Services and chaired the Catholic Education Commission.
 Within the Australian Catholic Bishops Conference, he has been Bishops Delegate for Migrants and Refugees, Chair of Australian Catholic Social Justice Council, and a member of its Permanent Committee.

 Pope Francis named him Bishop of Parramatta on 5 May 2016.
 He is the first Vietnamese-born bishop to head a diocese outside of Vietnam.
 He was installed on 16 June 2016 at St Patrick's Cathedral.
 The attendees included Julie Owens the federal Labor Member for Parramatta representing the Federal Opposition Leader and Senator Arthur Sinodinos representing the Prime Minister.
 Long oversees and guides the local Churches within Parramatta Diocese within his role as Bishop of Parramatta.